Shuvam1024/shuvam1024-ezNN/README.md

 # simpleNN
-simpleNN is a library that implements a multilayer perceptron (MLP), allowing users to train models with several modes and loss functions.
-It provides functions for initializing the MLP with given hyperparameters, training from a training set, and running inference on a testing set.
-It also includes functions for saving a trained model into a file and loading it back for subsequent inference.
+simpleNN is a library that implements a multilayer perceptron (MLP), allowing users to train models for various regression and classification tasks.
+It provides functions for creating an MLP with given hyperparameters and objective, training the parameters of the MLP using a training set, and running inference on the trained model a testing set.
+It also includes functions for saving a trained model into a file and loading it back for subsequent inference or further fine-tuning.

-Additionally, this repository includes a command line tool which allows users to train and test a multilayer perceptron model through csv files using the sinpleNN library.
+Additionally, this repository includes a command line tool which allows users to train and test a multilayer perceptron model from csv files using the sinpleNN library.

 # Features
 - C99 with no dependencies.